 How to reshape wheels

-When it comes to inline skating, the wheels play a significant role in how your skates perform.
-From wheel diameter to profile shape, small tweaks can make a big difference in control, speed, and durability.
+From wheel diameter to profile shape, small tweaks can make a big difference in control, speed, and maneuverability.
 This article dives into how you can reshape and customize your wheels using a grinder to get the most out of your skates.
-If you’re looking to fine-tune your setup and push your skating to the next level, this guide is for you.

 The profile of your wheel refers to its shape—round, bullet, or flat.
 Each profile affects how your wheels behave: